-Will hillsides covered in vines surrounded by tranquil countryside, you’d be forgiven for thinking you’d been transported to the South of France rather than being a few miles south of Stroud.
+With hillsides covered in vines surrounded by tranquil countryside, you’d be forgiven for thinking you’d been transported to the South of France rather than being a few miles south of Stroud.
 But Woodchester Valley Vineyard has brought wine-making to the Cotswolds.
 This award-winning winery has been creating delicious wines for the last 10 years, and opens up to visitors for a Cotswolds wine tasting and tour which makes a great day out for wine lovers.

 About Woodchester Valley Vineyard

 Originally Woodchester Valley grew their grapes and had them made into wine elsewhere, but in 2016 they opened their own winery and now make their wines on site, which have won multiple awards.
-You can learn about how they’re made and try them out on a tour and tasting – or if you just want to buy a bottle, there’s also a cellar door shop on Stroud’s Bath Road.
+You can learn about how they’re made and try them out on a tour and tasting – or if you just want to pick up a bottle, there’s also a cellar door shop on Stroud’s Bath Road.

 Woodchester Valley Vineyard’s Classic Vineyard & Winery Tour